hydrolix/splunk-connector/README.md

  * Generate a unique UUID.
 This ID is only used for the duration of this search.
  * Read the [HDXConfig](src/main/scala/io/hydrolix/splunk/model.scala#L77-101) from the Splunk KV store
    * On the search head, we can use the [URL and session key provided in the command's `getinfo` request](./src/main/scala/io/hydrolix/splunk/model.scala#L34-35).
-   * On indexers, we need command-line arguments to give us the URL, username and password of the KV store where configuration will be made available (typically on the search head)
+   * On indexers, we need command-line arguments to give us the URL and authentication token of the KV store where configuration will be made available (typically on the search head)
  * Canonicalize the Splunk Search ID (`sid`):
    * On the search head, it will be a fractional timestamp, e.g. `1234567890.12345` and can be used as-is